NMReDATAInitiative/LSDnmredata/README.md

 ```
 lsdnmredata.sh my.nmredata.sdf
 ```
-This will produce the files my.nmredata.sdf.lsd (the lsd input), my.nmredata.sdf.lsd.sol (the lsd solution file), and my.nmredata.sdf.lsd.sol.sdf, the solution(s) as an sdf file.
+This produces the lsdf input:  **my.nmredata.sdf.lsd** Then lsd generates the list of possible structures in the solution file **my.nmredata.sdf.lsd.sol **and in the *Stucture Data Format* in: **my.nmredata.sdf.lsd.sol.sdf**.

-The input file must contain a 1H, 13C, HMBC, HSQC, and COSY spectrum.
+The NMReDATA input file must contain data from 1H, 13C, HMBC, HSQC, and COSY spectra.

-You can also use the LSD input file in LSD manually and change the file to add more information.
+You can edit the LSD input file to add/remove information.

 ## Examples
 The examples folder contains a number of examples, each with the original input file (x.nmredata.sdf) and the resulting files.
+More can be found in the NMR records from https://github.com/NMReDATAInitiative/Examples-of-NMR-records

 ## Command lines for installation and run on MAC OSX
 ```